20 Genius Summer BBQ Party Hacks That Make Outdoor Hosting Easier

 Instead of filling every cooler with loose ice, freeze a few water bottles before the party and use them as ice packs.
 They help keep drinks cold, create less mess as they melt, and can be used as extra drinking water later in the day.

-This is especially helpful for backyard BBQ parties, beach cookouts, picnics, and any outdoor summer party where you need drinks to stay cold for several hours.
+This is especially helpful for backyard BBQ parties, beach cookouts, picnics, and any outdoor summer party where drinks need to stay cold for several hours.

 17. Turn a kiddie pool into a giant cooler